Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--IAV3zlXLss.md

 ### Transcript

-> uh any news not dedicated servers no no news
+> any news not dedicated servers no no news